 “In summer 2018, my client started putting the pieces together,” Cunny said.
 “He attended therapy to come to terms with what happened to him and realized he needed to come forward and seek justice.
 Generally speaking, survivors of child sexual abuse face issues with those in authority, emotional issues, anxiety, and that is what he has been dealing with and he is dealing with that now.

 “He is trying to move through that and the hope is, over time, he would not wipe these memories clean, but be able to exist and move forward.”

-Plaintiff John H. Doe said: “I have chosen to keep my name private as is the right of every victim of child sexual assault in California.
-My message to other victims of abuse at the Bishop’s School is -- contact law enforcement.
+Plaintiff John H. Doe said in a statement: “I have chosen to keep my name private as is the right of every victim of child sexual assault in California.
+My message to other victims of abuse at the Bishop’s School is — contact law enforcement.
 Hold your abuser accountable.
 Protect other children.
 Your privacy will be respected, and you will be believed.”